-As an example, the old Ukkivik residence building as not all buildings can be readily moved into, and we should not think that buildings are waiting for future renovation funding only, Mr. Speaker.
+As an example, the old Ukiivik residence building as not all buildings can be readily moved into, and we should not think that buildings are waiting for future renovation funding only, Mr. Speaker.
 Many of these antiquated buildings were no longer utilized for various reasons.
 Some facilities are inundated with dangerous materials, while others suffer mould infestation, and others are destroyed and various reasons validate why the buildings are either condemned or left behind.

-Mr. Speaker, the reason why many old buildings are no longer used, and in mentioning the old Ukkivik Residence, it has been abandoned for quite some time, and there are many reasons for no longer using that facility, and my officials are checking into the building to see if any repurposing is available, and whether it can be used.
+Mr. Speaker, the reason why many old buildings are no longer used, and in mentioning the old Ukiivik Residence, it has been abandoned for quite some time, and there are many reasons for no longer using that facility, and my officials are checking into the building to see if any repurposing is available, and whether it can be used.
 It can be utilized for different purposes, if the foundation and the structural bones are still strong.
 Nonetheless, we are conducting reviews on the various buildings to see if we can still use them.
 Thank you, Mr. Speaker.

 Speaker (interpretation): Thank you.
-Members, please be aware that the time for Oral Questions is now over.
-We'll move for Written Questions. (interpretation ends) Returns to Written Questions.
+Members, please note that the time for oral questions has expired.
+We will move to written questions. (interpretation ends) Returns to Written Questions.
 Replies to Opening Address. (interpretation) Petitions.
 Responses to Petitions.
 Item 12. (interpretation ends) Reports of Standing and Special Committees on Bills and Other Matters. (interpretation) Item 13. (interpretation ends) Tabling of Documents.
-Minister responsible for Qulliq Energy Corporation, Minister Ehaloak.
+Minister responsible for the Qulliq Energy Corporation, Minister Ehaloak.